Code4SA/elections-candidates/README.md

     Woman: 48.35%
     Man: 51.65%

-Party names can be found in the candidates.pdf that is downloaded if you run
+Party names can be found in the candidates.pdf that is downloaded if you run:
     make candidates.pdf